arana-db/arana/README.md

 `Arana` is a Cloud Native Database Proxy.
 It can be deployed as a Database mesh sidecar.
-It provides transparent data access capabilities, when using `arana`, user doesn't need to care about the `sharding` details of database, they can use it just like a single `MySQL` database.
+It provides transparent data access capabilities, when using `Arana`, user doesn't need to care about the `sharding` details of database, they can use it just like a single `MySQL` database.

 ## Overview